All Episodes

 You need picture ID.

-So they've been trying to push this narrative that in fact Republicans are doing this because this is racist.
+So they've been trying to push this narrative that, in fact, Republicans are doing this because this is racist.

-This is this is Jim Crow.
+This is Jim Crow.

-What did what did he say last week?
+What did he say last week?

-That we'll be able to stop this because it is the most pernicious thing.
+I'm convinced that we'll be able to stop this because it is the most pernicious thing.

 This makes Jim Crow look like Jim Eagle.